-We are pleased to announce Murray Art Museum Albury (MAMA) as the recipient of the Dobell Exhibition Grant for 2020 for their exhibition Notes from the Field.
+We are pleased to announce Maitland Regional Art Gallery (MRAG) as the recipient of the Dobell Exhibition Grant for 2021 for their proposed exhibition Shadow Boxer.

 The Dobell Exhibition Grant, supported by the Sir William Dobell Art Foundation, offers $40,000 in funding to one regional NSW gallery per annum.

 The boxing ring is a magnetic site for artists.
 What is it about the fight that speaks to artists through the ages and why do some contemporary artists respond so vividly to its grit, history and contest?
 Shadow Boxer will highlight this cultural fascination and showcase the work of contemporary Australian artists who explore ideas of race, gender and class and the sheer physicality of boxing in their work.

 The exhibition will be presented from 5 June – 22 August 2021 and curated by Dr Gerry Bobsien, Cheryl Farrell and Kim Blunt.
 Artists and contributors include Karla Dickens, Richard Lewer, Michael Willson, Keri Glastonbury, Nigel Milsom, Fiona McMonagle, Bianca ‘Bam Bam’ Elmir and David Matthews.